-- 112. The Council may use electronic communication (for example via computer networks) in administering council tax reduction and may receive electronic communications including applications online, subject to the following conditions: - there is an explicit authorisation given by the Council's chief executive; - there is an approved method of authentication; - approved forms are used; - records are maintained in a way specified by the chief executive. - 113.
+- 116. The Council may use electronic communication (for example via computer networks) in administering council tax reduction and may receive electronic communications including applications online, subject to the following conditions: - there is an explicit authorisation given by the Council's chief executive; - there is an approved method of authentication; - approved forms are used; - records are maintained in a way specified by the chief executive. - 117.
 Any applications which are not submitted in the approved manner are treated as invalid.
-The Council may authorise another person or persons to act as intermediaries in connection with the delivery of information electronically and its authentication. - 114.
-Any information delivered electronically is treated as if it were delivered in any other way required by the Council's scheme if the above conditions are met.
-Information is treated as not delivered until it is accepted by the Council's official computer system.
-If, for legal reasons, it becomes necessary to prove the identity of the sender or recipient of information sent or received electronically, it is presumed to be the person named on the official computer system.
-Similarly, if it is necessary to prove that information sent electronically has actually been delivered to the Council, it is treated as received if it is recorded on the official computer system.
-Similarly, if it is not recorded as received on the official computer system it is treated as not received.
-And the time, date and content of any electronic communication is presumed to be that recorded on the computer system.
+The Council may authorise another person or persons to act as intermediaries in connection with the delivery of information electronically and its authentication.

-&lt;sup>18 Under section 13A(1)(c) of the Local Government Finance Act 1992, as amended.
+22 Under section 13A(1)(c) of the Local Government Finance Act 1992, as amended.